Be Famous at Home.

-Join our year long leadership cohort to connect with like-minded leaders, build healthy work-family rhythms, and lead from a whole heart.
+Join our 5-month leadership cohort for men to connect with like-minded leaders, build healthy work-family rhythms, and lead from a whole heart.

+Get Early Bird Pricing Now!
 Seats are limited.
 There is a $50 application fee.
-Scholarships are available.

-Develop tools to become an emotionally healthy leader
+- Develop tools to be a healthy leader

 The Leader’s Heart Cohort is our flagship coaching program for leaders to live from a whole heart.